rnmapbox/maps/docs/MapView.md

 #### moveTo(coordinates[, duration])

+Map camera will move to new coordinate at the same zoom level

 ##### arguments
 | Name | Type | Required | Description  |
 | ---- | :--: | :------: | :----------: |